fukurosan/Jhaystack/docs/traversal.md

 # Traversal Strategy

-The traversal strategy defines how Jhaystack traverses the object tree while searching for value matches, as well as what makes it stop traversal, and what it returns as a result item.
+The traversal strategy defines how Jhaystack traverses the object tree while searching for value matches, as well as what makes it stop traversal, and what it returns as a search result item.

 Example:
 ```javascript